ahmed-chelly/Power-BI-portfolio/README.md

 The report analyzed performance of different Client Loans categories in different locations.
 Prepared the Data (ETL)
 Visualized and Analyzed the Data
+Excel, Power BI, DAX.

+3: Adventure_Works_Cycles.pdf

+Adventure Works Cycles is  company that sells and ships products to the global market.

+Prepared the Data (ETL)
+Model the Data (Star Schema)
+Visualized and Analyzed the Data
+Excel, SQL, Power BI, DAX.